Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): The Gaussian logarithmic Sobolev inequality

-On the other hand, suppose we instead assume that $Y$ has distribution $Q$ and therefore use the {\em mismatched estimator} $u \mapsto \expectation_Q[Y|\sqrt{s}Y + Z = u]$, where the conditional expectation is now computed assuming that $Y \sim Q$.
+On the other hand, suppose we assume that $Y$ has distribution $Q$ and therefore use the {\em mismatched estimator} $u \mapsto \expectation_Q[Y|\sqrt{s}Y + Z = u]$, where the conditional expectation is computed assuming that $Y \sim Q$.
 Then, the resulting {\em mismatched} MSE is given by

 where the outer expectation on the right-hand side is computed using the correct distribution $P$ of $Y$.
 Then, the following relation holds for the divergence between $P$ and $Q$ (see \cite[Theorem~1]{Verdu_mismatched_estimation}):